vmelamed/vm/Aspects/Security/Cryptography/Ciphers/docs/Ciphers.md

 ### `RsaSigner`
 The signer is a hasher which encrypts the produced hash with the private key of the document's source and the verifier decrypts the signature with the public key of the source, thus verifying the identity of the source.
 Then the verifying code computes the hash and compares it to the decrypted signature which guarantees the integrity of the document.

-Currently the only supported asymmetric algorithm for creating signatures is RSA.
+Currently, the only supported asymmetric algorithm for creating signatures is RSA.
 When creating the signer the caller has the option to select the hash algorithm, which by default is SHA1.

 This sample creates a signer which uses SHA256 for underlying hashing: